 Can you drive a Mercedes-Benz with a sway bar bushing is bad?

-It is not recommended to drive a car with a bad sway bar bushing, for it may lead to driving instability.
+Driving a car with a bad sway bar bushing is not recommended, for it may lead to driving instability.

 How much does it cost to replace a sway bar bushing?